 Ideally you want to have as many different devices as possible, with each device having as many web browsers as you think appropriate.
 For my testing, I used a Windows 10 PC with Google Chrome, Mozilla Firefox, Opera, Internet Explorer and Microsoft Edge; a Nexus 6P an Android smartphone running Nougat 7.1.1 with Google Chrome, Mozilla Firefox and Opera; an iPad Mini 2 running iOS10.2.1 with Safari, Google Chrome, Mozilla Firefox and Opera.
 My test covered at least 75% of the market, as Android, iOS and Windows Users use the above web browsers with Google Chrome being the most used browser of them all (Anon., 2017; Anon., 2017).

-Someway to record the results, you could use oTree’s inbuilt data retrieval.
-I recorded the results myself through paper and a pen and wrote down any difficulties I had running the tests.

 To complete this test successfully, you ideally want to have tested all the browsers you have chosen using the current market share of your time to decide what browsers to test.
 It is not a requirement of the test that it work on every web browser, the only requirement is that the test works on the browsers you wish to support.
 In my case I want to support Google Chrome in any version, Safari, Firefox and Microsoft Edge, thus it was a requirement that these web browsers are compatible with the game.